openservicemesh/osm-docs/content/docs/api_reference/policy/v1alpha1.md

 </em>
 </td>
 <td>
-<p>Kind defines the kind for the source in the IngressBackend policy.</p>
+<p>Kind defines the kind for the source in the IngressBackend policy.
+Must be one of: Service, AuthenticatedPrincipal, IPRange</p>
 </td>
 </tr>
 <tr>